eslint/eslint/docs/rules/newline-per-chained-call.md

 ## Rule Details

 This rule checks and reports the chained calls if there are no new lines after each call or deep member access.
+Computed property accesses such as `instance[something]` are excluded.

 ## Options